kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

 - education

 Below see visualizations of these characteristics as total numbers for the Czech Republic.
-What is the Economic Activity of the Czech Population?

 <figure>
     <a href="/assets/images/cr_economic_activity.png"><img src="/assets/images/cr_economic_activity.png" alt="What is the Economic Activity of the Czech Population?"></a>
     <figcaption></figcaption>